Shopping Near Alder Hotel Uptown New Orleans

-Join pop artist Ashley’s Longshore‘s legions of fans, which include 60,000-plus Instagram followers and clients like Blake Lively and Cher, when you visit her Uptown studio gallery (4537 Magazine St.).
-Longshore playfully skewers trophy wives, excess, designer labels and celebrity in her work: butterfly-bedecked silhouettes of women, champagne bottles, renditions of media personalities like Anna Wintour and sassy phrases like “Coochie for Gucci” are among her recurring motifs.
+Join pop artist Ashley Longshore‘s legions of fans, which include 144,000-plus Instagram followers and clients like Blake Lively and Cher, when you visit her Uptown studio gallery (4537 Magazine St.).
+Longshore playfully skewers trophy wives, excess, designer labels, and celebrity in her work: butterfly-bedecked silhouettes of women, champagne bottles, renditions of media personalities like Anna Wintour, and sassy phrases.
 All in all, Longshore’s large-scale acrylic paintings mirror her personality: glittery, hilarious and larger than life.

 Kawaii NOLA (4826 Magazine St.) is a tribute to all things cute and anime-inspired.
 Pastel wigs, Hello Kitty purses, giant fake eyelashes, and other staples of Japanese street fashion line the walls.
 Many items are handcrafted by local artists.
 The boutique has become a mecca for aficionados of Harajuku style, hosting meetups, tea parties and even a cherry blossom festival for costumed attendees.
 Kawaii NOLA is a melting pot of New Orleans costuming culture and Japanese cute culture — definitely a must-see.

 Upscale, understated and home to luxury designer brands, Victoria Boutique (4858 Magazine St.) is the retail equivalent of Posh Spice.
 It’s the destination for New Orleans’ well-heeled crowd, boasting exclusive labels like Maliparmi, Majestic, Gary Graham, and M. & Kyoko.
 Shop at this gorgeous, sprawling boutique and you just may brush shoulders with a former Carnival queen.
 (You’ll definitely feel like royalty.)